sorensonb/Arctic_codes/README_omi_shawn_version_notes.txt

 out_files-ltc3/old/ = same as ltc3, but with no GPQF flag value.
                       longer file length than ltc3 or new.
                       Contain data for April and May.
-    201708161504 contains 7945 lines
+                      VALUES ARE NOT THE SAME AS LTC3, NEW, OR LTC4 201708161504 contains 7945 lines
                  last column is the GPQF flag
 out_files-ltc4      = same as ltc3/new, but with row number added at end.